Saskatchewan Cup Series & Grands

 The Saskatchewan Cycling Chief Commissaire keeps track of wins and upgrades in province, however it is up to the parent to reach out and to notify them of out of province wins.

-• District racing (club level) and Provincial Series or Championship wins, both count towards the upgrade, though a win at a Provincial race counts as two wins.
+- District racing (club level) and Provincial Series (including out of province races) or Championship wins, both count towards the upgrade, though a win at a Provincial race counts as two wins.
 Club level races do not count towards RDW’s.

 Rider Class Levels